disaverio/Davis-Wlk-Reader/Readme.md

 ```
 Usage: WlkConverter options_list
 Options:
     --input, -i -> Input file path (always required) { String }
     --output, -o -> Output file path { String }
-  --unit, -u [SI, IMPERIAL] -> Unit system used for values in the printed output
+    --unit, -u -> Unit system used for values in the printed output { Value should be one of [si, imperial] }
     --outputFormat, -f [CSV] -> Format for output file { Value should be one of [csv] }
-  --fieldsListFile, -p -> File containing list of fields printed in output { String }
+    --fieldsListFile, -p -> Path to file containing list of fields printed in output { String }
     --help, -h -> Usage info
 ```

 1. `wlk` file names **must be** in the format `YYYY-MM.wlk`